edwnh/dqmc/README.md

     * `main_1.c`: main function for a binary that runs only a single simulation file
     * `main_stack.c`: main function for a binary that runs the simulation files listed in the stack file
     * `meas.c/meas.h`: code for performing measurements
+    * `mem.c/mem.h`: minimal implementation of an aligned memory pool
     * `prof.c/prof.h`: code related to profiling
     * `rand.h`: random number generator
     * `sig.c/sig.h`: signal handling
     * `time_.h`: high resolution timer
     * `updates.c/updates.h`: propose changes to the auxiliary field and update the Green's function accordingly
-    * `util.h`: miscellaneous definitions and macros used in many files
 * `src_py`
-    * `dqmc.py`: outdated and unmaintained python implementation of dqmc code.
+    * `dqmc.py`: python implementation of dqmc code.
 * `util`: various python scripts for simulation file generation and data analysis
     * `gen_1band_hub.py`: generate HDF5 simulation file for the Hubbard model
     * `get_mu.py`: estimate desired chemical potential for a target filling based on fitting to a sweep of simulations at different chemical potentials